Torbraw/prisma-drizzle-lnl/README.md

 ### Prisma

+- Hard to do stuffs outside of the "basic" workflow (need to use raw queries)
 - Auto logging of Prisma queries
 - Satifies schemas types with Prisma types
 - Generic search in `findAll()` with schemas validation `PrismaSearchQuerySchema`
   - Includes pagination
   - Includes sorting (keys are not validated)
   - Includes search (not validated JSON string, follow prisma where clause and must be encoded)

+### Drizzle

+- Migrations are not the best, clearly designed for `push` workflow (for exemple, if a migration fails midway, you need to manually revert and apply the migrations)
+- Auto logging of Drizzle queries

 ## Prisma specific